 First, let's note that we're not trying to actively encourage anyone to start a mining farm with GPUs.
 If you want to know how to mine Ethereum, we cover that elsewhere, but the "how" is quite different from the "why."
 In fact, based on past personal experience that some of us have running consumer graphics cards 24/7, it is absolutely possible to burn out the fans, VRMs, or other elements on your card.
+Note also that we do periodically 'refresh' this article, but the original text was from early 2021.
+Mining at this stage is far less profitable.

 At the same time, we know there's a lot of interest in the topic, and we wanted to shed some light on the actual power consumption — measured using our Powenetics equipment — that the various GPUs use, as well as the real-world hashrates we achieved.
 If you've pulled up data using a mining profitability calculator, our figures indicate there's a lot of variation between power and hash rates, depending on your settings and even your particular card.
 Don't be surprised if you don't reach the level of performance others are showing.